JosephMartell/CLImber/README.md

     ...
 ```
 ### Create the new-branch option
 The git checkout command accepts an option to create a new branch instead of switching to an existing branch.
-To implement this in CLImber we create an attribute in our CheckoutCommand class:
+To implement this in CLImber we create a property in our CheckoutCommand class:

 ```c#
     ...